NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

    ba/run-final_residuals_stats.txt

 should also be examined.
-Images for which this median norm of all reprojection residuals is larger than 1-2 pixels or which have too few such residuals should be excluded from further consideration, as likely for those cameras are not correctly positioned.
+If many cameras have large median reprojection error, that may be a sign of issues.
+Normally the option ``--robust-threshold 5`` should be good enough at making the camera poses converge.
+It may be premature to remove the cameras with big errors at this stage though.
+Those will be dealt with at later stages of the process.

 Alignment to ground
 ^^^^^^^^^^^^^^^^^^^